openvisionapi/ova-server/Readme.md

 The following instructions detail how to set up the ova-server.

-For information regarding the python client and a quick demo of the API functionality head to [ova-client](https://github.com/openvisionapi/ova-client).
+For information regarding the official clients and a quick demo of the API functionality head to:

+- [ova-client](https://github.com/openvisionapi/ova-client): the official Python client.
+- [ova](https://github.com/openvisionapi/ova): the official Rust client.

 ### Installation